 Since the first lockdown, some employees have settled into the home office in such a way that they no longer want to return to the office.
 Others would like to escape the home office again faster than the Corona crisis allows.
 We provide you with a checklist on how to help employees get back to normality in the office.

-It feels like half of all people have been working in a home office or on the move since March 2020.
-Under the German government’s Occupational Health and Safety Ordinance, which has been extended until June 30, 2021, companies are still obliged to offer this to their employees, provided there are no operational reasons for not doing so.
 Older professionals, especially city dwellers with families, often have fewer problems with working from home than their younger colleagues.
 After all, they may have just moved to the city after completing their studies or apprenticeship.
-Their initial salary is usually not enough for a large apartment, so they may have to “hang out” as a couple, both in the home office, on 30 or 40 square meters.
+Their initial salary is usually not enough for a large apartment, so they may have to “hang out” as a couple, both in the home office, in 30 or 40 square meters.
 For them, the office is all the more tempting again.
 But how can you motivate everyone to return?
-What can HR departments do in this regard?
-How can those willing to return – also in line with Corona measures such as the “federal emergency brake” – be made less afraid of contagion?

 To anticipate the last point, there are the following options for companies, along with HR decision makers and works councils, during the pandemic: